 Our curriculum is designed to cater for the range of needs that our children bring to our school.
 We adopt fully inclusive practice which means all children are able to access the curriculum we offer, regardless of their learning requirements.

-The breadth of our curriculum is designed with two main goals in mind:
+The breadth of our curriculum is designed with three main goals in mind:

 - To give our pupils appropriate experiences to develop as confident, responsible citizens.